Do Injections Give You The Needle?

 Trembling, palpitations, cold sweats, nausea, or even a blood pressure drop: do needles have that effect on you?

-You can’t get away from it: blood sugar testing and insulin injections rhyme with needle sticks.
+You can’t get away from it: blood sugar checking and insulin injections rhyme with needle sticks.
 Yet, the stress caused by a fear of needles can cause your blood sugar to spike, and on top of all that, your skin’s surface can suddenly become hypersensitive—ouch!
 What a way to make matters even worse!

 Trypa… what?
 Trypanophobia is the extreme fear of needles, more specifically injections.

-Know that approximately 10% of the population has needle phobia, or an intense fear of needles and sharp objects.
+Know that approximately 10% of the population has needle phobia or an intense fear of needles and sharp objects.
 This irrational fear is often acquired at a young age, either following a bad experience or because the child witnessed the negative reaction of a parent or trusted adult.
-The phobic person therefore associates needles with danger, which is what causes the resulting physical, involuntary reaction—no, it’s not “all in your head”!
+The person therefore associates needles with danger, which is what causes the resulting physical, involuntary reaction—no, it’s not “all in your head”!

 Easing the pain

-It’s scientifically proven that you can reduce pain by looking elsewhere, so use a lancing device or insulin pen that completely hides the needle.
+It’s scientifically proven that you can reduce pain by looking elsewhere, so use a lancing device or an insulin pen that completely hides the needle.

 • Pinch the fatty tissue, or use ice, to numb the injection site.